sergey-sw/raft-playground/README.md

 }
 ```

-On startup, you will see some debug statements that print cluster and network configs:
+On startup, you will see some debug statements that show cluster and network settings:

 ```
 2022-10-31 00:19:35.736 raft-cluster INFO Logging to /tmp/raft-log-2022-10-31-00-19